DMA8/42_BornToBeRoot/README.md

 ![](Screenshots/WP_Tables.PNG "MariaDB+WP")

-8. Set up a service of your choice that you think is useful (NGINX / Apache2 excluded!).
-During the defense, you will have to justify your choice. | I decided to set up FTP service.
+8. *Set up a service of your choice that you think is useful (NGINX / Apache2 excluded!).
+During the defense, you will have to justify your choice*. | I decided to set up FTP service.
 	1. apt install vsftpd
 	2. systemctl start vsftpd
 	3. systemctl enable vsftpd